dehezhang2/CS4293/assignment/Report/assignment2/Deheng_Zhang-55199998-CS4293-Assignment2.md

 * What are the limitations of this scheme?

   * It is still vulnerable once the users can create symlink by using another setuid program (says by using buffer overflow)
+  * This scheme is only applied to a world writable sticky directory